iogbole/israelo/_posts/2022-07-22-continuous-profiling.md

 ## But there are a few drawbacks:

-* BPF is only currently supported on Linux 4.4.
+* eBPF is only currently supported on Linux 4.4.
 Although Microsoft is actively working on adding [eBPF support to Windows](https://github.com/microsoft/ebpf-for-windows) - including eBPF support for HyperVisor-enforced Code Integrity (HVCI).
 * eBPF does not play nice with serverless technologies since customers do not have access to deploy eBPF probes to these servers.
 The eBPF eco-system is asking for it.
 There’s an [open request for AWS to support eBPF on Fargate](https://github.com/aws/containers-roadmap/issues/1027).
 * eBPF is hard to begin with.
 As a result, there are not a lot of Product Managers in the industry today who can fully articulate the benefits of eBPF, especially as it relates to Continuous Profiling in observability.
 * Finding Developers and Architects that have a good grasp of C, Go and a strong understanding of the inner workings of the Linux kernel can be a challenge.